Furnishing a home without a design is one of the biggest mistakes you can make when setting up a home.

 What do the various images have in common?
 It could be the color palette or the style.

-If the feelings you experience when looking at those images are the ones you want to feel in your home, then you’ve found your general idea and can delve deeper into the details!
+If the feelings you experience when looking at those images are what you want to feel in your home, then you’ve found your general idea and can delve deeper into the details!

 The big-picture vision is also helpful for the future.